openebs-archive/openebs-docs/docs/configurepools.md

 ### By Using Manual Method

-In manual method, following sections types can be changed.
+In manual method, following parameter can be changed.

 - `diskList`